dermatologist/oscar-eform-export-helper/README.md

 ## About

 Reporting from OSCAR eforms is difficult as the fields are added to a single table as key value pairs.
-The recently added *eform report tool functionality,* converts it into a temporary table with field names as headers.
-This is a tool to further process the temporary database table and display summary statistics.
+This is a tool for quickly diplaying summary statistics by connecting to the database via SSH.
+It can also work on the csv file exported from the eForm Export Tool.

-## How ro use
+## How to use

 ```
 oscar_helper -sshhost=xxx -sshport=22 -sshuser=xxx -sshpass=xxx -dbuser=xxx -dbpass=xxx -dbname=xxx -dbhost=localhost -datefrom=YYYY-MM-DD -dateto=YYYY-MM-DD -fid=1 -include